Morningstar88/Homeless-Delivery/README.md

 ### Five: Take a video of the delivery.

 After the goods are delivered, we want to prove that they arrived.
-We also want to show that this
+We also want to show that there is some good in the world.
+And offer a scalable solution for other communities.
+There's no reason that there couldn't be dozens of branches of this app in a few years.

 <br/><br/><br/>